"Advice for Greenies in a Complicated World"

 Indoor Environmental Quality (17 points) -- for the quality inside your building of the ethical decision-making environment, that can say NO to e.g. massive tax avoidance, incessant litigation against EPA regulations, huge spending on meaningless greenwashing measures,* and massive spending to defeat climate-change accords--all of which the people inside your building can make happen either directly or through direct lobbying or through campaign contributions or through making many, many, many fewer campaign contributions.

-So get started, and best of luck down there on the Street-- and let us all know when the ribbon-cutting ceremony is!
+So get started, Lloyd, and let us all know when the ribbon-cutting ceremony is!

 * LEED (did you remember?) stands for Leadership in Economic and Environmental Do-Right-Already-ism.
 The USGBC also offers a separate certification program--Green Roof for Economic and Environmental Devastation--that's been more popular for corporate headquarters.
 The levels are Certifiable, Silver Spoon, Gold Standard, Executive Platinum, and Quadruple-Quintuple Executive Platinum.
 And this program, too, awards points in five categories, with guidelines on how to e.g. recycle files and memos about how to maximize both your short-term company profits and everyone's shared long-term worldwide environmental costs--all in a sunny solar-heated structure with good air circulation and preferred hybrid-vehicle parking that houses a superb legal team and an excellent PR department and uses water-efficient landscaping and has a herb garden and bike parking and gives back to the grid.